The best disk cloning software will allow you to simply and easily clone your hard drive to serve as a backup, and restore it if or when necessary.

 EaseUS Todo Backup is a disk cloning program, that offers a great array of services- even on the free tier.
 For disk cloning it enables a wide range of cloning activities, including system cloning, hard drive cloning, and partition cloning.
 It also has an array of backup modes, including full, scheduled and incremental backups.

 There is also a Home tier that adds email notifications, offsite copies and file exclusion.
 This tier can also do Outlook backup and recovery.
-The Home tier is available for a single user license of $29.95 for one year, $39.95 for a two-year license, or $59.95 for one license for one computer with lifetime upgrades.
+The Home tier is available for a single user license for one year or for a two-year license.
+There's also a lifetime license options available for a single computer.

 Macrium Reflect supports the essential task of direct disk cloning.
 The free tier features support for restoration of non-booting systems, scheduling backups with flexible templates, and creating live images of a running Windows OS.
 Notably, unlike most other free licenses, the Free edition is licensed for home and business use.

 While there is a free tier to provide a basic service, there are paid-upgrades available to include more features,